-- 33. (1) A transfer made under section 41(14) of the Law shall be made only where, in the opinion of the appointing officer, it is in the public interest to make the transfer. - (2) Before the Head of the Civil Service gives his approval as required by section 41(14) of the Law, he shall satisfy himself that making the appointment will not unreasonably prejudice the ability of other persons to be considered for the position.

-(3) A transfer made under section 41(14A) of the Law shall be made only where the person being transferred is not the subject of an active disciplinary process pursuant to section 44 of the Law.
+- 33. (1) A transfer made under section 41(14) of the Law shall be made only where, in the opinion of the appointing officer, it is in the public interest to make the transfer. - (2) Before the Head of the Civil Service gives approval as required by section 41(14) of the Law, the Head of the Civil Service shall satisfy themselves that making the appointment will not unreasonably prejudice the ability of other persons to be considered for the position. - (3) A transfer made under section 41(14A) of the Law shall be made only where the person being transferred is not the subject of an active disciplinary process pursuant to section 44 of the Law.